Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 Titre 1:32 or greater –-> HDN more likely

-KEL*01 status of fetus using cffDNA if father is heterozygous or unknown.
+KEL*01 status of fetus using cffDNA if father is heterozygous or unknown (9% of general pop. are K+)

 Pregnant women with other red cell antibodies

-Only IgG antibodies cross placenta, and red cell antibodies with a significant IgG component are detectable by IAT.
+Only IgG antibodies cross placenta, and red cell antibodies w/ a significant IgG component are detectable by IAT.

 Other involved antibodies include: